akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 # akamai_property_rules_template

-The `akamai_property_rules_template` data source lets you configure a rule tree through the use of JSON template files.
+The `akamai_property_rules_template` data source lets you configure a rule tree in two different ways:
+* through the use of JSON template files.
 A rule tree is a nested block of property rules in JSON format that include match criteria and behaviors.
+* through the use of template.

 With this data source you define the location of the JSON template files and provide information about any user-defined variables included within the templates.